WosaFramework/Clatanii.github.io/docs/install/troubleshooting.md

 **Issue: Cars in the server wont spawn and will just spam the F8 console.**
 Solution: You need to use a up to date server and use `onesync legacy` in your **server.cfg** to enable server awareness as wosa is built on OneSync technology.

-### Final
-If you did not find a solution on this page do not hesitate to contact support on our forums or in our discord.
+**If you did not find a solution on this page do not hesitate to contact support on our forums or in our discord.**